Janikaka/Experiment-server/README.md

 - Push to GitHub and to this projects master branch.
 The rest will be automatic

 In case the database schema has changed
 - `initialize_Experiment-server_db production.ini`.
-This will establish new via `/experiment_server/scripts/initializedb.py`
+This will establish new via `/experiment_server/scripts/initializedb.py`.
+Remember to first clean the production database or it will not make modifications to it.

 ###Work flow